 Why hello there.
 My name is Maryam Esperanza Razaz, and I am the MCR Secretary with a proclivity for bad jokes and sappy memes.
 I take the minutes for every exec meeting and publish them for people to read.
 Very scintillating material.
 I also just keep an extra eye on everything, as a secretary regularly does.
 Oh, I am also the resident New Yorker in the MCR with a dire obsession of food and tennis.

 As MCR treasurer my job is to look after the financial wellbeing of the MCR.
 My job’s a balancing act of making sure we don’t spend more than we have (apparently banks doing this caused some sort of problem a few years ago) but also ensuring we give our members good value for their battels payments.
 I’m also in charge of gowns and lockers, so feel free to ask if you have any questions on those too.
 Yes, this means I’m in charge of how the money is spent.
 No, this doesn’t mean I can give you loads of free stuff.
-When I’m not counting money, I’m usually in a lab in the biology department, trying to figure out why my latest experiment has failed so spectacularly.
+If this sounds like something you'd enjoy, we'd love to see you apply in October!

 I’m Dom, the Academic Affairs Officer.
 My job is to organise as many intellectual events for the MCR as is possible in one year.
 In particular, this means editing ‘Foundation’, the college journal and running the Postgraduate Research Forums, which happen three times a term.
 I’m also the MCR Junior SU Rep because I love democracy—if you have any questions or queries that you would like to be communicated to the union, let me know.
 Outside Chad’s, I’m an Early Modern Historian, a proud Northerner and lover of pasta.
 Come and talk to me about social history, interdisciplinary research, LGBT+ issues or anything broadly academic!